panoply/spx/docs/attributes.md

-  The next navigation will replace all elements using class "price" and "cart-count" - If you have defined the element "#main" as a "target" in your connection, a replacement will not be made on that element, instead only the elements defined in "data-pjax-hydrate" are replaced.
+  The next navigation will replace all elements using class "price" and "cart-count" - If you have defined the element "#main" as a "target" in your connection, a replacement will not be made on that element, instead only the elements defined in "data-spx-hydrate" are replaced.
 </section>